stevavoliajvar/stop_cloudflare/what-to-do.md

 - Redirect or block "_Cloudflare Warp_" users from accessing your website.
 And provide a reason if you can.

+> IP list is from "[Cloudflare’s current IP ranges](https://www.cloudflare.com/ips/)" webpage.
+They might lie, so check your server logs too.

 > Method A: Just block

 ```